Johnny "Bee" Badanjek: Music career

-At 16, Badanjek (pronounced:buh-DAN-jek) was the drummer for the Detroit rock and roll band Billy Lee and The Rivieras who later changed their name to Mitch Ryder & The Detroit Wheels.
+At 16, Badanjek (pronounced: buh-DAN-jek) was the drummer for the Detroit rock and roll band Billy Lee and The Rivieras who later changed their name to Mitch Ryder & The Detroit Wheels.
 The rock critic Dave Marsh later described him as an "unknown genius" for his drum break on their single "Devil with a Blue Dress On".

 After the group disbanded in 1967, Badanjek toured and recorded with Edgar Winter, Alice Cooper, Dr. John, Bob Seger, Ronnie Montrose, Nils Lofgren and others.

-In 1972, he co-founded The Rockets, in which he was the drummer andbacking vocalist, as well as songwriter.
+In 1972, he co-founded The Rockets, in which he was the drummer and backing vocalist, as well as songwriter.
 Rockets' singles written by Badanjek included "Can't Sleep", "Turn Up the Radio" and "Takin' It Back".

 In 1992, he toured Europe with Nils Lofgren and drummed on Lofgren's Rykodisc release, The Crooked Line.
 He later toured and recorded with The Romantics.

 In 2021, he played drums on Alice Cooper's Billboard #1 Top Selling Album, Detroit Stories, and released his debut solo album.